IMDC/webmoti-react/setup.md

 4. Login: `twilio login`

-5. Install the plugin: `twilio plugins:install @twilio-labs/plugin-rtc`
+5. Install the plugin (this is an edited version of the `@twilio-labs/plugin-rtc`):
+ `twilio plugins:install plugin-rtc`.

 ### Running the App locally for developement